laravel/docs/billing.md

 <a name="handling-failed-payments"></a>
 ## Handling Failed Payments

 Sometimes, payments for subscriptions or single charges can fail.
-When this happens, Cashier will throw an `IncompletePayment` exception that informs you that this happened.
+When this happens, Cashier will throw an `Laravel\Cashier\Exceptions\IncompletePayment` exception that informs you that this happened.
 After catching this exception, you have two options on how to proceed.

 First, you could redirect your customer to the dedicated payment confirmation page which is included with Cashier.
-This page already has an associated route that is registered via Cashier's service provider.
-So, you may catch the `IncompletePayment` exception and redirect to the payment confirmation page:
+This page already has an associated named route that is registered via Cashier's service provider.
+So, you may catch the `IncompletePayment` exception and redirect the user to the payment confirmation page:

     use Laravel\Cashier\Exceptions\IncompletePayment;